TritonDataCenter/manta/docs/operator-guide.md

 This command is idempotent.

-## SDC zone and agent upgrades
+## Triton zone and agent upgrades

-SDC zones and agents are upgraded exactly as they are in non-Manta installs.
+Triton zones and agents are upgraded exactly as they are in non-Manta installs.

-Note that the SDC agents include the Marlin agent.
-If you don't want to update the Marlin agent with the SDC agents, you'll need to manually exclude it.
+Note that the Triton agents include the Marlin agent.
+If you don't want to update the Marlin agent with the Triton agents, you'll need to manually exclude it.

 ## Platform upgrades

-Platform updates for compute nodes (including the headnode) are exactly the same as for any other SDC compute node.
-For reference, this is documented here.
+Platform updates for compute nodes (including the headnode) are exactly the same as for any other Triton compute node.
+Use the `sdcadm platform` command to download platform images and assign them to compute nodes.

-1. Find the platform you want to use.
-Joyent's public builds are stored under /Joyent\_Dev/public.
-You can find the latest with:

-        $ platform=$(mfind -n 'platform-master-.*.tgz' \
-            $(mget -q /Joyent_Dev/public/builds/platform/master-latest))

-2. Copy the platform to /var/tmp on the headnode.
-You can download that build
-   with:

-        headnode$ cd /var/tmp;
-        headnode$ curl -O -k $MANTA_URL$platform

-   where $platform is from step 1 above.

-3. On the headnode, run:

-        headnode$ /usbkey/scripts/install-platform.sh PATH_TO_PLATFORM

-   where the PATH_TO_PLATFORM is the path to the file in /var/tmp.

-4. Stage the new platform onto the compute nodes that you want to update.
-This step does not actually reboot the node.

-    a.
-To update the headnode, use:

-        headnode$ /usbkey/scripts/switch-platform.sh DATESTAMP

-    b.
-To update any other node with server uuid SERVER_UUID, use:

-        headnode$ sdc-cnapi /boot/SERVER_UUID -d '{"platform": "DATESTAMP"}' -X POST

-5. As desired, reboot the CNs, with the following caveats:
+Platform updates require rebooting CNs.
+Note that:

 * Rebooting the system hosting the ZooKeeper leader will trigger a new leader election.
-Write service may be lost for a minute or two while this happens.
+This should have minimal impact on service.
-    * Rebooting the leader of any manatee shard will trigger a manatee flip.
+* Rebooting the primary peer in any Manatee shard will trigger a Manatee takeover.
 Write service will be lost for a minute or two while this happens.
 * Other than the above constraints, you may reboot any number of nodes within a single AZ at the same time, since Manta survives loss of an entire AZ.
 If you reboot more than one CN from different AZs at the same time, you may lose availability of some services or objects.

-6. If you store authorized keys on compute nodes, you'll need to propagate these to whatever nodes you've rebooted:

-        headnode$ sdc-oneachnode -n SERVER_UUID 'mkdir /root/.ssh'
-        ...
-        headnode$ sdc-oneachnode -n SERVER_UUID -d /root/.ssh -g /root/.ssh/authorized_keys

 ## SSL Certificate Updates

+The certificates used for the front door TLS terminators can be updated.

 1. Verify your PEM file.
 Your PEM file should contain the private key and the certificate chain, including your leaf certificate.
-Is should be in the
+It should be in the
    format:

         -----BEGIN RSA PRIVATE KEY-----